North Holland: Geography

 North Holland is situated at in the northwest of the Netherlands with to the northeast the province of Friesland, to the east the province of Flevoland, to the southeast the province of Utrecht, to the southwest the province of South Holland, and to the west the North Sea.

 North Holland is a broad peninsula for the most part, located between the North Sea, the Wadden Sea, the IJsselmeer, and the Markermeer.
 More than half of the province consists of reclaimed polder land situated below sea level.
-The West Frisian islands of Noorderhaaks and Texel are also part of the province.
-North Holland makes up a single region of the International Organization for Standardization world region code system, having the code ISO 3166-2:NL-NH.
+The West Frisian Islands of Noorderhaaks and Texel are also part of the province.
+North Holland makes up a single region of the ISO world region code system, having the code ISO 3166-2:NL-NH.